makersacademy/airport_challenge/code_review.md

 I then end up sending `airport.release(self)` from plane to get the airport to remove the plane object from its array which you explained this morning is unwise.

 I realise now that my airport objects cannot have their capacities altered.
 I forgot to do this but I understand how to.

+I should make improved implementation of encapsulation by making more methods private

+I need to better research Feature-Spec testing.
+The feature test I wrote causes errors and I am doing it wrong.